hiker/PSyclone/doc/dynamo0p3.rst

 The basic concept of a PSyclone Built-in is described in the :ref:`built-ins` section.
 In the Dynamo 0.3 API, calls to built-ins generally follow a convention that the field/scalar written to comes last in the argument list.
-Although field arguments to built-ins may be on any space, the arguments to any given call must all be on the same space.
+Although field arguments to all currently supported built-ins may be on any space, the arguments to any given call must all be on the same space.

 The built-ins supported for the Dynamo 0.3 API are